-Kevin Pinsonneault manages our bilingual legal clinic, working under the direction of our board of directors.
-Kevin has a Business, Administration and Marketing diploma from St. Clair College, a B.A in Communication, an MBA as well as a Bachelor in Law (LLB), from the University of Windsor.
+Kevin Pinsonneault is the Executive Director of the Windsor-Essex Bilingual Legal Clinic, working under the direction of our board of directors.
+Kevin has a Business, Administration and Marketing diploma from St. Clair College, a Bachelor of Commerce (Honours), an MBA as well as a Bachelor in Law (LLB), from the University of Windsor.
 Kevin was called to the Bar in 2006 and has experience representing clients before administrative tribunals regarding Ontario Works, Ontario Disability Support Program, Canada Pension Plan (Disability), Human Rights and Employment Law.

-Marie Laforge has been with the clinic since its inception in 1987.
+Marie Laforge is the Operation Manager for the Windsor-Essex Bilingual Legal Clinic and has been with the clinic since its inception in 1987.
 Marie Laforge is in charge of all operational and administrative services to the clinic.
 Her position includes the roles and responsibilities of executive assistant to the executive director, board administration, and operations management.

-Amy Lavoie has worked as a staff lawyer at the clini since 2012, having previously practised family law at Hogarth Hermiston Severs, LLP in Windsor.
+Amy Lavoie is a senior staff lawyer and Director of Legal Services and has worked as a staff lawyer with the Windsor-Essex Bilingual Legal Clinic since 2012, having previously practiced family law at Hogarth Hermiston Severs, LLP in Windsor, Ontario.
 She has a B.A. in Psychology and Law in Society, from the University of New Brunswick, as well as her law degree from the University of Windsor.
-Amy was called to the Bar in 2004 and has experience representing clients before administrative tribunals regarding Ontario Works, Ontario Disability Support Program, Canada Pension Plan (Disability), Criminal Injuries Compensation, Human Rights, and Employment Law.
+Amy was called to the Bar in 2004 and has significant experience representing clients before administrative tribunals regarding Ontario Works, Ontario Disability Support Program, Canada Pension Plan (Disability), Criminal Injuries Compensation and Human Rights.

 Francy Munoz has worked at the Windsor-Essex Bilingual Legal Clinic for 10 years as a community legal worker.
 She speaks Spanish, has a law degree and a master’s degree in administrative law from her home country Colombia, studied the Paralegal and the Language Interpreter Program at St. Clair College, and is currently a candidate awaiting her call to the Bar of Ontario.
 Since 2017, she has led successfully the C.A.R.E for International Workers Program and the Spanish-speaking clients program at the clinic.